purvdoesmagic/Expense-Splitter/README.md

 Architecture:

-Model-View-Controller (MVC) Pattern: The project is structured with a clear separation of concerns:
+Model-View-Controller (MVC) Pattern: The project is structured with a clear separation of concerns.

-Model (model package): Plain Old Java Objects (POJOs) like Person, Group, and Expense that represent the application's data.

-View (gui & ui packages): All Swing components responsible for rendering the UI.

-Controller (Listeners & service package): Handles user input and the core business logic for calculations.

 Modular Design: The code is organized into distinct packages for UI, data models, business logic, and utilities.